ta275/ECE4960_SP19/README.md

-# Computational and Software Engineering
+# Scientific Computing in Python

 This directory contains the implementation of a sparse matrix representation data structure, numerical methods for calculating derivatives and definite integrals, numerical linear-equation solvers based on the Newton-Rhapson method, least-squares fitting, and ordinary-differential equation solvers to simulate electrical circuits.